apetrone/blacksmith/README.md

 Here's a contrived example of creating a 'tool' out of the unix cp command.

 	'cp': # the name can be anything, but is used to reference the tool from the Assets section.
+	{
+		"commands" :
 		[
 			"cp -r %(src_file_path) %(dst_file_path)"
 		]
+	}

 This is now a tool called 'cp', which will copy each file to the destination.
 Note: In this example, this command will fail on Windows because there is no 'cp' command by default.
 Use of the built-in 'copy' tool is recommended.
+You can also specify a different tool name per platform (see example config below).

 A list of default parameters are accessible for each tool:
 	src_file_path - absolute path to source file src_file_ext - source file's extension
-	dst_file_path - absolute path to destination file (assumes same name as source) dst_file_noext - absolute path to destination file, with no extension
+	dst_file_path - absolute path to destination file (assumes same name as source) dst_file_noext - absolute path to destination file, with no extension platform - "windows", "macosx", "linux" - or anything specified on the command line with -p/--platform

 This takes advantage of Python's Dictionary-based string formatting.

 At the moment, there is only one built-in tool, "copy".
 This copies a file from the source to the destination in a cross-platform manner (using python's shutil).

+Tools have been recently modified to allow platform-specific tool names.

 ## Assets
 The "key" in this section, should be a relative-folder name with wild card matching pattern.